Students are more successful when they participate in extracurricular activities!

 - Ele's Group: A grief counseling group that meets at the middle school with the school counselor and a facilitator from Ele's Place during school hours and runs for 8 weeks in the fall to support students who have experienced the death of a loved one.
-Adviser: Amanda Rybicki
+Adviser: Mrs. Rybicki

 - LINKS: Links is a program that involves general education peers who model typical academic and social behavior in educational environments throughout the school day.
 Links generally support students with varying needs, especially children with Autism Spectrum Disorder, to promote socialization and independence.
 Student links will learn to interact with and support peers with these needs to increase social and learning opportunities within natural environments.
 For the 2019/2020 school year, we are excited to share that we are ADDING a Special Olympics Unified Champion Team to HMS!
 Unified Sports is an inclusive sports program that unities Special Olympic Athletes and Links as teammates for training and competition.
 All students participating in the program will have an opportunity to engage in a sport with their linkee and compete with them.
-Some after school practices and events will be a part of this exciting new addition.
+Some after-school practices and events will be a part of this exciting new addition.
 LINKS meets every Thursday during Viking Time.
-Click HERE for a LINKS application.
-Advisers: Sarah Boldman, Ashleigh Curtis, Kelly Stenzel, and Lanae Williams
+Advisers: Mrs. Boldman, Mrs. Curtis, Mrs. Stenzel, and Mrs. Williams

 - Book Club: Discuss books you love and want to recommend with Mrs. Meier and other students during lunch.
 We will read a book and discuss what we liked and what we didn't.
 Book Club meets every Monday from October-December during lunch.
+Adviser:

 - Harry Potter Club: Come and join us as we enjoy the magic of “Harry Potter”!
 During this time, we watch about 20 minutes of “Harry Potter” and discuss all things Harry, while eating lunch.
 It is a fun way to make new friends and get involved with a lively discussion!
 Meetings are held on Fridays during lunch.
-Adviser: Karla Hiller
+Adviser: Mrs. Hiller